From phase space to multivector matrix models: Elements of the phase space formulation of quantum mechanics

-Quantization in Hilbert spaces assigns operators to functions on the phase space in a given prescription of ordering.
-Instead in phase space formulation, a $\*$-product is introduced such that the algebra of observables becomes non-commutative.
-In addition, the \textit{Wigner function} is introduced in order to measure the expectation values of observables \cite{Fairlie:1964qt,Fairlie:1991yt}.
-In what follows we will present only some elements of this approach which will be necessary for our final purpose.
-Our exposition is based mostly on the references \cite{Curtright:2011vw,Fairlie:1991yt}, where the reader may find further details and references.
+Quantization in Hilbert spaces assigns operators to functions on the phase space provided a prescription of ordering.
+In contrast, in deformation quantization a $\*$-product is introduced which deforms the pointwise product of functions, thus implying non-commutativity of phase space.
+The {Wigner distribution} is introduced to measure the expectation values of observables, and it is obtained as solution of the $\*$-genvalue problem \cite{Fairlie:1964qt,Fairlie:1991yt}.
+In what follows we will present some elements of this approach which are necessary for our main task.
+The reader may use references \cite{Bayen:1977ha,Bayen:1977hb,Curtright:2011vw,Fairlie:1991yt} for further details.